shenef/Boktai-Speedrunning/src/shinbok/any.md

 - Use a ![][icon_banana] Banana.

 Take the elevator and start going back to th entrance of the dungeon.
-Use the grown plant ouside as a shortcut, then go back inside the tree and take the ↘️ path.
+Use the grown plant outside as a shortcut, then go back inside the tree and take the ↘️ path.
 Set sunlight to max, put the coffin on the first weight switch, then use ![][icon_dash] Dash to step on the other one.

 Grab the coffin and go through the ↗️ gate, use another ![][icon_banana] Banana after the current one runs out.